Kal-ol/SLiM/README.md

 - 3-pop nonWF hybrid model
 - multi-locus BDMI
 - Ancestry markers - lineage specific fixed neutral alleles
-- Multiplicative overall fitness: w_total = w_comp * w_bdmi
+- Admixture index is measured based on distribution of ancestral markers
+- Density dependnent Offspring production
+- Assortative mating based on Admixture index
+- BDMI based survival
 - Hybrid offspring flagged in p1/p2 and migrated to p3
-- Admixture index is measured based on distribution of ancestral markers
 - p3 are sexual and there is backcrossing.
 - any mating between hybrid and parents will produce more hybrids